popphp/pop-validator/README.md

 }
 ```

-In the above example, if the value of `client_id` is changed to 2, the validators will not be evaluated,
+In the above example, if the value of `client_id` is changed to `2`, the validators will not be evaluated,
-as the required conditions would not be met.
+as the required conditions would not be satisfied.

 [Top](#pop-validator)